'I have lived my dream' - Wilshere retires aged 30

 He later had spells at West Ham, Bolton, Bournemouth and Danish side AGF Aarhus.

-In a statement on Instagram, Wilshere - who won 34 England caps - said his career has been "slipping away in recent times".
+In a statement on social media, Wilshere - who won 34 England caps - said his career had been "slipping away in recent times".

 "It has been an unbelievable journey filled with so many incredible moments and I feel privileged to have experienced all that I did during my career," he said.